|

 about the allure and dangers of recreational drugs is a delicate

-the latter is Linklater's successful use of interpolated
+this is Linklater's inventive use of interpolated

-rotoscoping, a post-production technique in which every one of
+rotoscoping – a post-production technique in which every one of

 Linklater's digitally shot frames were animated (or rather

-accentuate Dick's characteristic combination of ominousness and
+mixture of ominousness and

 |